rahulsavani/pelican_homepage/content/pages/bio.rst

   algorithms.

-* From the start of 2015 to the end of 2018, I was a consultant for Stratagem Technologies (acquired by Blockchain.com), looking at automated trading in sports betting markets, and in particular the use of reinforcement learning for market making.
+* From the start of 2015 to the end of 2018, I was a consultant for Stratagem Technologies (since acquired by Blockchain.com), looking at automated trading in sports betting markets, and in particular the use of reinforcement learning for market making.